 - 2. Select or clear the enable checkbox next to each service and interface that you want to change. - 3.
-(Optional) In the LAN Port and Port fields, modify the port numbers for the services. - 4.
-(Optional) In the WAN Interface field, select an interface.
-The default is ALL and works best for most environments. - 5.
+(Optional) In the WAN Port Number field, modify the port numbers for the services. - 4.
 Click Apply/Save to save and apply the settings.